stock2shop/connector/php/README.md

 ### 3rd party / external libraries

 You may require the use of a 3rd party library.
-Load the library via composer.
+Load the library via composer and commit vendor files to your branch.

 We have certain libraries already loaded.

 - GuzzleHTTP 6.2.3 Use this library for external API requests.

-If you include additional libraries include the `vendor` files in the repos.
 Do not change the version of existing libraries.

 #### installing composer